Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Chaoicci/Project-Solution.md

 | Vanuatu                          |         107         |
 | Vietnam                          |         106         |

-The counts are extremely skewed: a handful of countries host several hundred languages while most host only a few.
-On a linear colour scale everything except the top few countries would collapse into a single shade, so we map the fill to `log10(n_languages)` and re-label the colour bar with the original counts (1, 3, 10, … 1000).
+On a linear colour scale everything except the top few countries would collapse into a single shade, so I map the fill to `log10(n_languages)` and re-label the colour bar with the original counts (1, 3, 10, … 1000).
 Countries with no data keep a neutral grey, which distinguishes “no information” from “few languages”.

 ``` r
 # Log‑transform for color scale